nlebedenco/Carambolas/Doc/README-Carambolas.Net.md

 ## Disclaimer

 This library and its associated protocol definitions are not meant to be ultra-fast, ultra-lightweight, better than *xyz* or any other superlative.
 In a sense because there's no such thing as a definitve network solution.
 Behind any advertised set of features, there's always a list of pre-conditions, boundaries and assumptions.
-Every solution is a model that tries to approximate an ideal reality as best as possible while seeking a balance between desirable and feasible.
+I tried my best to make them clear both in the source code and in the documentation.

-Neither is this a formal research.
-I did try to back design choices with published research or at least a wikipedia article whenever possible but just for clarity.
-Sometimes I may refer to an open standard that addresses a similar problem too.
-External references are provided in all cases.
-Nevertheless, no effort is made to formally prove hypotheses beyond an intuitive argumentation.
+This is not a formal research project so although I seek to back design choices with sound arguments and I may sometimes cite open standards or someone else's research, no effort is made to formally prove hypotheses beyond an intuitive explanation.

 ## Introduction

-Carambolas.Net is a reliable UDP networking library and associated protocol for user applications that prioritize latency minimization and only require a small bandwidth-delay product (of one or two orders of mangnitude), i.e. rapid exchange of small payloads (64KB or less).
-Examples include simulators, multiplayer video games and sensor networks.
+Carambolas.Net is a reliable UDP networking protocol implemented in C# for user applications that prioritize latency minimization and only require a small bandwidth-delay product (of one or two orders of mangnitude), i.e. rapid exchange of small payloads (64KB or less).
+Examples include simulations, multiplayer video games and sensor networks.